comyar/CZWeatherKit/README.md

 ## Using a Weather Service

-A weather service allows for the dispatching of weather data requests and allows for finer-grain control over how requests are handled as opposed to the interface provided by `CZWeatherDataRequest`.
+A weather service allows for the dispatching of weather data requests and allows for more fine-grained control over how requests are handled as opposed to the interface provided by `CZWeatherDataRequest`.
 An ideal use case for a weather service is powering a weather app.

 ```swift
 import CZWeatherKit